 Poonam: I would like to know how involved you are in the activities at Ross.
 Can you share a little about your outside of class activities?

 Pablo: I am involved with the General Management Club at Ross as Vice President of Finance.
 As a member of the board of the club, I can give back to my community by helping students connect with companies recruiting MBAs for General Management roles such as the Leadership Development Programs that are offered by many of the largest firms in the USA and abroad.
 It is an extremely fulfilling experience.

-Poonam: Lastly, is there anything you would like to share that I haven’t asked?
+Poonam: Lastly, is there anything you would like to share that I haven’t asked for?

 Pablo: I would like to highlight to all applicants the importance of having clear career goals.
-There might be exceptions, but in my case coming to the MBA with a clear career goal has helped me focus my time and energy throughout the recruiting process.
-I wanted to do consulting and I have already got internship at Bain & Co.
+There might be exceptions, but in my case, coming to an MBA with a clear career goal has helped me focus my time and energy throughout the recruiting process.
+I wanted to do consulting, and I have already got an internship at Bain & Co.

 Poonam: Congratulations!
 This was your goal.
 Thank you, Pablo, for sharing your story with us.
 It was a pleasure chatting with you.
 I am sure the prospective applicants to Ross will benefit from your valuable experience.
-Good luck on your second year at Ross and your post Ross career.
+Good luck with your second year at Ross and your post-Ross career.
 We wish you continued success!